Algebraic twists of modular forms and Hecke orbits: Examples of trace functions

 Let then $\phi_1$, $\phi_2\in\Qq(X)$ be rational functions as in~(\ref{eq-weight-mixed}), with $\phi_2=1$ if $\chi$ is trivial.
 The $\ell$-adic sheaf

 is such that

 which corresponds exactly to~(\ref{eq-weight-mixed}).

-\begin{proposition}[Mixed character weights are trace weights] Assume that either $\phi_1$ is not a polynomial of degree $\leq 1$, or if $\chi$ is non-trivial and $\phi_2$ is not of the form $t\phi_3^h$, where $h\geq 2$ is the order of $\chi$.
+\begin{proposition}[Mixed character functions are trace functions] Assume that either $\phi_1$ is not a polynomial of degree $\leq 1$, or if $\chi$ is non-trivial and $\phi_2$ is not of the form $t\phi_3^h$, where $h\geq 2$ is the order of $\chi$.

-\emph{(1)} The weight above is an irreducible trace weight.
+\emph{(1)} The function above is an irreducible trace function.

-\emph{(2)} Let $d_1$ be the number of poles of $\phi_1$, with multiplicity, and $d_2$ the number of zeros and poles of $\phi_2$.
+\emph{(2)} Let $d_1$ be the number of poles of $\phi_1$, with multiplicity, and $d_2$ the number of zeros and poles of $\phi_2$ (where both are viewed as functions from $\Pp^1$ to $\Pp^1$).
 The analytic conductor of the sheaf $\sheaf{F}$ satisfies

 \end{proposition}

 \begin{proof} (1) The sheaf $\sheaf{F}$ is pointwise pure of weight $0$ on the open set $U$ where $\phi_1$ and $\phi_2$ are both defined and $\phi_2$ is non-zero, which is the maximal open set on which $\sheaf{F}$ is lisse.
 Moreover, it is of rank $1$ on this open set, and therefore geometrically irreducible.
 By~\cite[Proof of Lemma 8.3.1]{katz-gkm}, $\sheaf{F}$ is a Fourier sheaf provided it is not geometrically isomorphic to the Artin-Schreier sheaf $\sheaf{L}_{\psi(sX)}$ for some $s\in\Aa^1$, which is the case under our assumption.